01

 But someone inside had already decided that light would not wait.

-We hear the sound of a matchstick rubbing against its box.
+We heard the sound of a matchstick rubbing against its box.

 One small scratch.